Provides the actual methods of which the webservice is composed.

 Looking at an operation in more detail, you can see that a microflow can be selected.
 When you select a microflow, the other fields will be automatically filled.
 These can be changed as needed.

-An operation has the following properties:
+An operation has the properties described below.

 This is what the operation is called in the WSDL.